DioxusLabs/dioxus/docs/router/src/features/routes/parameter.md

 3. If neither a _fixed_ nor a _matching_ route is active, the _parameter_ route or [_fallback_ route](./fallback.md) will be.

-You may have noticed that this list doesn't mention [_index_ routes](./index.md#index-routes).
-This is because those work in an entirely different manner. _Index_ routes are active, if their [`Segment`] is the first to be not defined by the path.

-That means if we want a parameter to be empty, the path needs to explicitly define it that way.
-For our example it would look like this: `//`.
+Step 0 means that if we want a parameter to be empty, that needs to be specified by the path, i.e. `//`.

 > Be careful with using parameter routes on the root [`Segment`].
-Navigations to
+Navigating to
 > paths starting with `//` will **NOT** work.
 This is not a limitation of the
 > router, but rather of how relative URLs work.
 >